Holiday Happenings in Teton Village

 The Handle Bar in the Four Seasons Hotel and Resort: The fire pits and seating along the Handle Bar are right alongside Teewinot’s slope and make for a good family après base camp; there is also indoor seating.
 The Handle Bar’s calling card is an “American Pub with a modern twist,” and trust us, the twists are usually both clever and delicious at once.

-RPK 3: Built into the Areial Tram dock complete with a deck—basically underneath the Tram’s cables—the newest base area dining and entertainment option will have just opened a week or two before Christmas.
-An RPK 3 prediction in the forecast calls for more than six inches of snow, aka a powder day.
+RPK 3: Built into the Areial Tram dock complete with a deck—basically underneath the Tram’s cables—the RPK3 is the newest base area dining and entertainment option.
+What’s with its name?
+Well, an RPK 3 prediction in the forecast calls for more than six inches of snow, aka a powder day.
 Ergo, every day is treated like a powder day in the RPK 3 bar/restaurant.
 There is a selection of “healthy-ish” comfort food and an expansive bar all centered around an inviting fireplace.
 RPK 3 opens daily at 10 a.m. for bar service, 11 for lunch, and food and drinks are served until après is over.

 For more information on the Jackson Hole Mountain Resort holiday week events, visit www.jacksonhole.com/holiday-roundup.html.